ibm-mas/mas-performance/docs/pd/dbtest.md

 The DBTest Utility has two modes:

-**Benchmark Mode:**(the default) is to measure database connection time, query execution time and data fetching time for every 100 records.
+**Benchmark Mode (the default):** is to measure database connection time, query execution time and data fetching time for every 100 records.

-**Query Mode:**(the default) is to display the query result with database connection time, query execution time and data fetching time.
+**Query Mode:** is to display the query result with database connection time, query execution time and data fetching time.

 Here is an example demonstrating how to utilize this utility in the Maximo UI pod.